bramiozo/PubScience/README.md

 Use the API's to pull .pdf's, .xml's or .json's.

+# Identify

+Based on
+* relevant document embedders (bi-encoders/cross-encoders) or
+* topic models, or
+* supervised models, trained to distinguish between domain specific texts and generic/other texts

 # Clean

 Fix broken XML/JSON, and select text-sections using Beautifulsoup and other Python libraries, clean for non-word characters.

 # Translate

-Use Bulk google Translate/DeepL or open source translation models in combination with UMLS-based glossaries to translate the cleaned text to Dutch.
+Use Bulk google Translate/DeepL/LLM's(GPT4/Gemini/etc) or open source translation models in combination with UMLS-based glossaries to translate the cleaned text to Dutch.

+Key features:
+* A domain specific glossary, and related,
+* a domain specific vocabulary.
+* A ```cache``` functionality to reduce translation cost, i.e. a dynamically programmed wrapper

 Text extraction pipelines: